Choose the right kit for you!

 Tip for getting kids stitching

 Choose a low count fabric, like an 11- or 14-count fabric, for a child’s first project.
 They’ll be able to see the holes clearly and their stitching will grow fairly quickly.
-See our 10 tips for cross stitch for kids for more ideas and tips on teaching children to cross stitch.
+See our 10 tips for cross stitch for kids for more ideas and tips on teaching children to cross stitch, and try our free children’s cross stitch patterns with them.
 Make sure you know the skills you are passing on by studying up with our complete guide to cross stitch for beginners.

 Try and stick to stitching just one project at a time – if you can’t quite manage this (we feel you) then keep each separate project in a clear zip-up wallet, so your stitching time can be spent doing just that, rather than rummaging in a cupboard for that design you haven’t worked on for six months!
 If you are stuck on a tricky stitch, swot up with our complete guide to cross stitch for beginners to make sure you are getting the basics right.